aisingapore/Novella/README.md

 The objective of the model is to generate a list of items that takes into account semantic similarity to the search term, whilst extending it to items with high transactional similarity.

-In our context, items refer to books/articles/e-resource titles.
-We use the terms 'transactions' and 'interactions' interchangeably to refer to borrowings and downloads of these items.
+In the context of NUS Libraries, items refer to books/articles/e-resource titles, and transactions refer to borrowings/downloads.
+In other contexts, items could refer to products and transactions could refer to purchases.
+We use the terms 'transactions' and 'interactions' interchangeably.

 The inputs to the model are:
 - List of users